cloudify-cosmo/docs.getcloudify.org/content/working_with/console/widgets/deploymentsView.md

 A single deployment's status is:

-- _requires attention_ (red exclamation mark) if one of the following applies:
+- _Requires attention_ (red exclamation mark) if one of the following applies:
   - at least one node is not successfully installed (and there is no workflow in progress)
   - the last workflow execution failed
-- _in progress_ (yellow spinner) if there is a workflow in progress
+- _In progress_ (yellow spinner) if there is a workflow in progress
-- _good_ otherwise
+- _Good_ - otherwise.

 ### Propagating deployment statuses

 If a deployment has child deployments, then their statuses are propagated so
 that:

-1. If there is at least nested deployment that requires attention, the parent's status will be _requires attention_ too.
+1. If there is at least one nested deployment that requires attention, the parent's status will be _Requires attention_ too.
-2. Otherwise, if there is at least nested deployment that is in progress, the parent's status will be _in progress_ too (unless the parent deployment itself _requires attention_).
+2. Otherwise, if there is at least one nested deployment that is in progress, the parent's status will be _In progress_ too (unless the parent deployment itself _Requires attention_).

 ### Drilling down to child deployments